anabeldorado/anabeldorado.github.io/index.md

 ***If you’ve made it so far, that’s great!
 What have we learned?***

-&#x2713; The overall proportion of women has increased in the last 50 years to reach ~40% of actresses
+&#x2713; The overall proportion of women has increased in the last 50 years to reach ~40% of actresses.

 &#x2713; That does **not** mean that all movies have 40% of women!
-Some genres have more women than others like Musical or Adventure movies, whereas Westerns or Drama are trailing behind
+Some genres have more women than others like Musical or Adventure movies, whereas Westerns or Drama are trailing behind.

-&#x2713; The age gap in Hollywood is still a thing and does not seem to be closing down, though the mean age of both men and women in the industry is increasing
+&#x2713; The age gap in Hollywood is still a thing and does not seem to be closing down, though the mean age of both men and women in the industry is increasing.

-&#x2713; The kind of representation matters, and we do see an increase in women main character roles
+&#x2713; The kind of representation matters, and we do see an increase in women main character roles.

 ## Can we classify all these movies?